-The ASP staff member assigned to our work site is a young woman named
+The ASP staff member assigned to our work site is a young

 Katie.
 During the orientation meeting at the ASP center on our first